 In vagal nerve stimulation, our neurosurgeons implant a tiny device under the skin near the collarbone.
 The device sends electrical impulses to one of the central nerves, which send information to and from the brain.
-Vagal nerve stimulation can be an effective treatment for people who are not good candidates for lobectomy and whose seizures cannot be controlled with medication.
+Vagal nerve stimulation may be an effective treatment for people who are not good candidates for lobectomy and whose seizures cannot be controlled with medication.

-Deep brain stimulation (DBS) is already used to treat tremors associated with Parkinson’s disease and is being studied as an effective, alternative treatment for epilepsy.
-In DBS, a small device is implanted near the collarbone or in the skull and connected to a thin, electrical wire.
+Deep brain stimulation (DBS) is used to treat tremors associated with Parkinson’s disease and is being studied as an effective, alternative treatment for epilepsy.
+In DBS, a small device is implanted near the collarbone or in the skull, and connected to a thin, electrical wire.
 The tip of the wire, the lead, is implanted deep within the brain and delivers electrical stimulation at preset intervals.
 The electrical stimulation interrupts the activity of the thalamus and can reduce seizure activity.

-In the SANTE clinical trial, Indiana University Health epilepsy specialists studied the use of DBS in patients with epilepsy that cannot be controlled with medication.
+In the SANTE clinical trial, Indiana University Health Epilepsy specialists studied the use of DBS in patients with epilepsy that cannot be controlled with medicine.
 IU Health was one of only 17 medical centers participating in the trial.
 Patients underwent surgery to have two electrodes implanted on both sides of the thalamus in the brain.
 The neurostimulator then delivered electrical stimulation to the thalamus at preset times.
 Participants saw their seizure activity drop by almost half.

 Gamma Knife is not a knife at all, but rather a very precise form of radiation therapy.
 IU Health was one of seven U.S. centers to participate in a National Institutes of Health (NIH) study to determine the effectiveness of Gamma Knife treatment for certain seizures.
 The clinical trial was so successful NIH is sponsoring another trial at IU Health and several other U.S. medical centers to study the further use of Gamma Knife in epilepsy treatment.
-The ROSE trial is currently enrolling patients at IU Health University Hospital.
-For more information about the ROSE trial, call 800.210.7123.

 Learn more about epilepsy.